-The last thing you want when decorating is to end up with a rug that is too small for a room and you’re not able to repurpose it elsewhere.
-A good guideline is to use your sofa as your reference with the length being at least as long as the sofa, or a bit longer.
+To measure the correct size of a rug for a room, first use a tape measure to get the room dimensions.
+Then place a floor rug that sits in a 6:4 ratio and has a minimum of 15cm / 6 inches from each wall.
+Alternatively, use your sofa as your reference with the length being at least as long as the sofa, or a bit longer.
 The width of the rug should be enough to cover the area that your main furniture rests on in order to establish a clear and cohesive area.

 If you have enough space, another idea is to have a rug that is big enough to fit all the furniture that you’ll be using on top of it, with enough to extend past by 20 centimeters.
 You’ll also want to make sure that the rug is away from the wall by at least 25 centimeters to avoid looking like you have carpeted flooring rather than an area rug.

 A tip with larger furniture pieces in a smaller space is to have the front legs of the sofa on the rug and back legs on the floor.
 The rug is meant to collect the space and create an informal boundary, but if the rug itself is considerably smaller than your space, you can spread out the furniture more to extend that boundary.